 Further reading & references

-- Guidelines for management of the hot swollen joint in adults; British Society for Rheumatology Standards, Guidelines and Audit Working Group (2012)
+- Guidelines for management of the hot swollen joint in adults; British Society for Rheumatology Standards, Guidelines and Audit Working Group (2006; reviewed and unchanged in 2012)

 - Siva C, Velazquez C, Mody A, et al; Diagnosing acute monoarthritis in adults: a practical approach for the family physician.
 Am Fam Physician.
 2003 Jul 1;68(1):83; Excellent overview with useful clinical algorithms and full differential diagnoses.